Phillip Island 500: Background

 From 1960 to 1962, Phillip Island hosted the Armstrong 500, a 500-mile race which later evolved into the Bathurst 1000.

 1971–77

 The 1971 and 1972 races were open to Group E Series Production Touring Cars.
 With the demise of the Group E category at the end of 1972 the event switched to Group C Touring Car regulations.
 The 500K was a round of the Australian Manufacturers' Championship from 1971 to 1975 and counted towards both the Australian Championship of Makes and the Australian Touring Car Championship in 1976 and 1977.
 The event name changed throughout this period according to the sponsorship (or lack thereof) each year.

 Colin Bond and Peter Brock dominated the event in the 1970s, winning five of the seven events between them.
 In 1972, Allan Moffat won the event, in what is to this day the only Phillip Island 500 win for Ford.
+Moffat crashed his 1973 Hardie-Ferodo 1000 winning Ford XA Falcon GT Hardtop into the lake during the 1973 race.
+As a result of the crash during which he almost hit his head on the steering wheel, Moffat never again raced wearing an open faced helmet.